“Some are born great, some achieve greatness, and some have greatness thrust upon them.” – William Shakespeare

 For the last three years, I worked at British Council Riyadh.
 For various reasons other than that we were in Saudi Arabia, those three years were fairly painful.
-The Council in Riyadh had the worst managers I have ever had the misfortune of working with, and I had a blatantly racist boss in California who said things like Indians smelled like curry and only ever came to the States with the intention of wrangling a green card out of the American government!
+The Council in Riyadh had a pitifully poorly trained management which made working for them like walking through sludge!

 So when we decided to leave BC Riyadh, despite having fabulous offers in hand (and in Saigon – which we both absolutely love), my husband and I decided to take a break and recoup.
 We wanted to spend time with our baby as a family and watch her grow, and we wanted to grow as a couple.
 We wanted to write – both of us love to write beyond blogs and emails – those stories that were screaming to be told but are hard to put down into words while working full-time jobs.
 We wanted to spend time with family and friends in India and reconnect with them (me) and grow new bonds (the husband).